Reem-ELardy/Distributed-Image-Processing-System/README.md

 4. NIAM Role for Server Instances
 Ensure that the Server instance has the correct IAM role attached with the necessary permissions to interact with other instances and the Application Load Balancer (ALB).
 The IAM role should include at least the AmazonEC2RoleforSSM managed policy.
 This can be done via the AWS Management Console or the AWS CLI.

-## Local set up and configuration for running Client-side
+## Local set up and configuration for running Client side

  Open you windows command line.
 2. Install the required packages using pip: